 The Dolomites are a majestic mountain range offering picturesque views.
-Can you resist their splendour?
-Read these interesting facts about the Dolomites to find out more…
+Can you resist their splendor?
+Take in these fun facts about the Dolomites to find out more…

 The Italian Dolomite Mountains stand between Switzerland, Austria, and Italy as majestic protectors of an area filled with rich culture and customs.

 The “Dolomites”, or “Dolomiti” in Italian, are also known as the “Dolomite Mountains” and “Pale Mountains”, the latter translated from the Italian term “Monti Pallidi”.

 The Dolomites cover an area of 1,419 square kilometers (548 square miles) and include nine mountain ranges.

 At least 18 peaks of the Dolomites have an elevation greater than 3,000 meters (9,843 feet).

 At an elevation of 3,343 meters (10,968 feet), Punta Penia, of the Marmolada range, is the tallest peak of the Dolomites.

 6. The range is named after a geologist.